Podcasters Have Had Apple's New Podcast Analytics for Two Months Now. What Have They Learned?

 This is Part 2 of a two-part post about Apple's new Podcast Analytics tool.
 Read Part 1 here first to learn about the technology.

 It was a highly-anticipated bit of news.
-Apple had been promising podcast publishers and advertisers for a while that it would make Apple Podcasts, still the main pipe through which a majority of listeners get their podcasts, smarter.
+Apple had been promising podcast publishers and advertisers for a while that it would make Apple Podcasts, still the main pipe through which a majority of listeners get their podcasts, a lot smarter.
 And at the tail-end of 2017, Apple finally unveiled a beta version of its Podcast Analytics tool.
 Any podcasters that published their show on iTunes could view statistics about how listeners consumed their episodes once they downloaded them.
-What was once keyhole view into the listening habits of podcast audiences suddenly became a wide open window.
+What was once a keyhole-sized view into the listening habits of podcast audiences suddenly became a wide open window.
 So, what have we learned from it these last two months?

 Before we get into the findings, a few caveats about the data we have so far.
-Apple's Podcast Analytics tool is still very much in beta, and that likely will remain so for another few months.
+First, Apple's Podcast Analytics tool is still very much in beta, and that likely will remain so for another few months.
 Second, the tool only measures podcast listening on devices running iOS 11.
 Obviously, this excludes a sizable minority of listeners using Android phones, as well as those listening on feeds that don't rely on iTunes, like Stitcher or SoundCloud.
-As well, while the number of iPhones running iOS 11 is already a majority (outlets reported in November 2017 that more than 52% of users had upgraded to the new software), there are still some listeners running iOS 10 that Apple can't pick up.
+Third, while the number of iPhones running iOS 11 is already a majority (outlets reported in November 2017 that more than 52% of users had upgraded to the new software), there are still some listeners running iOS 10 that Apple's tool can't see.
 As time goes on, more devices will be running iOS 11 and therefore show up in the Analytics data.
-Finally, podcasters who use dynamic ad insertion will find their is a bit muddied.
+Finally, podcasters who use dynamic ad insertion will find their data is a bit muddied.
 This is because dynamic ads can be different lengths, causing the overall episode length to vary depending on which ad is served to the listener.
 This variation will affect metrics like total minutes spent listening and percentage of the episode completed.

 With that in mind, let's dig into what we've heard so far from podcasters.